jsk-herman/paper-jsk/README.md

 explanation on something related to this project check out the [Discussion threads][project discussion threads].

-Or maybe your question isn't related to this project, then check out my [_Ask Me Anything_][my ama].
+Or maybe your question isn't related to this project, then feel free to [contact me][my ama].

 ## :clap: Acknowledgements